 With modern advancements, the predictability of fat grafting has improved, with approximately 50-70% of fat cells surviving the initial transfer.
 The transferred living tissues act as a permanent “filler” however, in highly mobile areas of the body, such as the lips, the results may not last long term.

-With a growing number of inquiries about this procedure for facial rejuvenation and buttock and breast augmentation from my Vancouver patients, I wanted to share my opinion on fat grafting.
+With a growing number of inquiries about fat grafting for breast augmentation, buttock augmentation, and face enhancement from my Vancouver patients, I wanted to share my opinion on fat grafting.

 As we age, the soft tissues and fat in our face begin to thin, which contributes to a more ‘aged’ appearance.
 Augmentation with temporary injectable fillers or fat grafting surgery can reverse some of these changes.
 Cheek and chin augmentation are the most common areas for this treatment.
 Due to the delicate and artistic nature of fat grafting to the face, this procedure must be done in the operating room under IV sedation or general anesthesia.
 Fat grafting of the face is most commonly done as an adjunct to facelift surgery to enhance the patient’s results.